AC1706-67/bioreceipt.ai/APACHE_2_0_AI_MODELS_GUIDE.md

    - Configure load balancing
    - Implement monitoring

-Your BioPulse app now has access to powerful, free, Apache 2.0 licensed AI models that can provide excellent health tip personalization without any ongoing costs! 🎉
+Your BioReceipt app now has access to powerful, free, Apache 2.0 licensed AI models that can provide excellent health tip personalization without any ongoing costs! 🎉